Exhaust Fan Seals – Free under VEU Program

 Free Exhaust Fan Seals for Victorian Households

-Air sealing or covering of exhaust fan vents is a part of weatherizing or weather-proofing plan of the homeowners.
+Air sealing or covering of exhaust fan vents and chimney flue is a part of weatherizing or weather-proofing plan of the homeowners.

 Open exhaust fans vents or gaps must be sealed with draft stoppers to maintain a set humidity and temperature level inside your home.

 If you’re a Victorian household, get your exhaust fans covered and sealed with draft stoppers for free under the VEU (Victorian Energy Upgrades) program.